yuelchen/learn-java/README.md

 ### ExecutorService
 A java utility for ExecutorService class to schedule and execute concurrent methods (threads).
 - [IntroExecutorService](https://github.com/yuelchen/java-api-library/tree/master/IntroExecutorService/src/com/yuelchen): example for assigning  runnable / callable objects for execution.
 The example uses random number generator to either return a result that can be retrieved once worker finishes running (callable) or simply executes steps and prints out result (runnable).

+### List
+A java utility for an unordered collection of objects - data type.